gchq/Gaffer/store-implementation/accumulo-store/README.md

 Gaffer has been extensively tested with Accumulo version 1.8.1.
 It is recommended to use this version, although it should work with any of the 1.8.* versions of Accumulo as well.

-For the purposes of unit testing and very small-scale ephemeral examples, Gaffer offers a [MockAccumuloStore](https://gchq.github.io/gaffer-doc/javadoc/gaffer/uk/gov/gchq/gaffer/accumulostore/MockAccumuloStore.html).
-This uses Accumulo's `MockInstance` to create an in-memory Accumulo store that runs within the same JVM as the client code.
-All data in this store will disappear when the JVM is shut down.

 Gaffer can also be used with a `MiniAccumuloCluster`.
 This is an Accumulo cluster that runs in one JVM.
 To set up a `MiniAccumuloCluster` with Gaffer support, see the [mini-accumulo-cluster](https://github.com/gchq/gaffer-tools/tree/master/mini-accumulo-cluster) project in the Gaffer tools repository.

+For the purposes of unit testing and small-scale examples, Gaffer offers the Store subclass [MiniAccumuloStore](https://gchq.github.io/gaffer-doc/javadoc/gaffer/uk/gov/gchq/gaffer/accumulostore/MiniAccumuloStore.html) and the `MiniAccumuloCluster` can be created using an [AccumuloTestClusterManager](https://gchq.github.io/gaffer-doc/javadoc/gaffer/uk/gov/gchq/gaffer/accumulostore/AccumuloTestClusterManager.html).
+This creates the local MiniAccumuloCluster if required by the properties supplied, and updates those properties with the connection details for the MiniAccumuloCluster.
+The cluster should be closed when finished with.

 All real applications of Gaffer's `AccumuloStore` will use an Accumulo cluster running on a real Hadoop cluster consisting of multiple servers.
 Instructions on setting up an Accumulo cluster can be found in [Accumulo's User Manual](http://accumulo.apache.org/1.8/accumulo_user_manual).